hsutter/cppfront/docs/reference-cpp2.md

 Unlike C++11 `std::variant`, this `@union` is easier to use because its alternatives are anonymous, and safer to use because each union type is a distinct type. [^variant]

 Each `@union` type has its own type-safe name, has clear and unambiguous named members, and safely encapsulates a discriminator to rule them all.
 Sure, it uses unsafe casts in the implementation, but they are fully encapsulated, where they can be tested once and be safe in all uses.
-That makes @union:

 Because a `@union type` is still a `type`, it can naturally have other things normal types can have, such as template parameter lists and member functions: